-Scott holds a Bachelor’s degree in Criminal Justice and a Master’s degree in Public Administration.
-He is a graduate of the Georgia Law Enforcement Command College and a Certified Alcohol and Drug Counselor and a member of several state and national professional organizations.
+Scott holds a Master’s in Public Administration and a Bachelor’s in Criminal Justice.
+He is also a graduate of the Georgia Law Enforcement Command College and is a Certified Alcohol and Drug Counselor.

-Scott and his wife Monica reside in Marietta, GA and they are the proud parents of two kids; Morgan and Colin.
+He and his wife Monica are the proud parents of two children—Morgan and Colin.